sourcegraph/handbook/content/departments/engineering/teams/integrations/integrations-support-rotation.md

 This process was first discussed as a suggestion to improve how we handle feedback in our team during the 2022 Barcelona team offsite.

-We believe this process has the following benifits:
+We believe this process has the following benefits:

 - Engineers have easier exposure to all areas that the team owns (everyone will eventually see BExt, VSCE, JB and other bugs).
 This will also help with onboarding new engineers.
 - We can rely on incoming feedback being responded to, so others have piece of mind and can focus on their work.